Work Experience Technical Note

 during the year.

 Usual full- and part-time employment.
-These data refer to the number of hours a worker
+These data refer to the number of hours an

 Year-round and part-year employment.
 Workers are classified as year round if they